Marco Avellaneda (mathematician): Entrepreneurial and business activities

 Finance Concepts with fellow mathematician Rama Cont and Nicole El Karoui.
 In 2004, he started Capital Fund Management’s Nimbus Fund, dedicated to the systematic trading of listed equity derivatives.

-Avellaneda's research interests center on applications of mathematics and statistics to financial markets, mostly in the areas of trading and risk-management.
+Avellaneda's research interests centered on applications of mathematics and statistics to financial markets, mostly in the areas of trading and risk-management.
 In 2010, he was recognized as Quant of the Year by Risk magazine, for his paper on pricing options on hard-to-borrow securities co-authored with Michael Lipkin.